The Tragic Ending of Crown Prince Sado

 To purchase The Memoirs of Lady HyeGyong, click HERE.

 As I was reading through the memoir, a common theme of parental disapproval of King Yeongjo was literally on every page.
 Anything bad that had happened under the skies, King Yeongjo blamed them all entirely on Crown Prince Sado.
 Even the rainy days were somehow Sado's fault.
-This all started from a very young age.
+This all started at a very young age.
 As the father-son relationship worsened over his lifetime, so did Sado's symptoms.

-Lady Hyegyeong found it very peculiar that when Sado was in the presence of the King, his mother-in-law, or father-in-law, his symptoms would somehow escape him, leaving him to his old self.
+Lady Hyegyeong found it very peculiar that when Sado was in the presence of the King, his mother-in-law, or his father-in-law, his symptoms would somehow escape him, leaving him to his old self.
 But because of the King's constant disapproval and criticism, his nature became seemingly more violent.

 Prince Sado's drawings